What is the right problem to address in your job search?

 At some point, you have to get the resume out there.

 More importantly, you have to network into companies and not just apply online.

 I see people so worried about what they could be doing wrong or so worried about making a bad impression in a phone call that they do nothing.

-As a professional resume writer, of course I want you to have a top-tier resume, outstanding cover letter, and compelling LinkedIn profile.
+As a professional resume writer, of course, I want you to have a top-tier resume, an outstanding cover letter, and a compelling LinkedIn profile.
 This is why I exist.

 However, I notice that many job seekers who talk about job search on LinkedIn who get stuck in the abundance of information and misinformation that they go nowhere.

 They rewrite their resume, change-up their LinkedIn profile, but never go beyond the online application.